shinestrength/dg-test/src/site/notes/Non Stuff/shinestrength.md

-Yes, this is a link.
+Bro, this is like a gallery and stuff.

 - [[Writing/Entries/Meow\|Meow]]: ![Non Stuff/flypigsmall.gif|flypigsmall.gif](/img/user/Non%20Stuff/flypigsmall.gif)